 Farmed salmon is raised in unhealthy and unsustainable ways

 Overseas, concerns have been raised about unsustainable and unhealthy fish-farming practices.
 But we know salmon is one of the richest sources of long-chain omega-3, which has many health benefits.
-So should we be eating more salmon, or should we be worried about fish farms?
+So do we want to eat more salmon, or is the environmental cost too high?

 The fresh salmon we buy in New Zealand is farmed in the South Island.
-Fortunately, our fish-farming practices are a million miles away from the types of farms causing controversy.
-New Zealand King Salmon, who market the Regal Salmon brand, have five salmon farms in the Marlborough Sounds, and the salmon raised in these farms are completely disease-free.
-Antibiotics, vaccines and chemical treatments are never used.
+Fortunately, our fish-farming practices are a million miles away from those causing controversy overseas.
+New Zealand salmon are raised without the need for antibiotics or vaccines and their feed does not contain steroids or other growth enhancers.